Who was Edward VIII?

 On the other end of the design scale, the most physically appealing of the Edward VIII coins could be the ones issued in the territory of New Guinea.
 The obverse features a large crown above a set of native swimming birds and the initials “ERI,” which stands for Edward Rex Imperator (Edward King and Emperor).
 The reverse, meanwhile, has a beautiful New Guinean ornamental carving.
 This coin really impresses up close and is a true work of art.
 And like the others, this coin is relatively affordable — despite the fact only 360,000 of them were minted.

-Finally, there were two princely states in British India that circulated Edward VIII coins: Jodhpur and Kutch.
+And there were two princely states in British India that circulated Edward VIII coins: Jodhpur and Kutch.
 The above coin is from the latter and contains Hindi script.
 Made of 60% silver, it’s the only one of the Edward VIII coins to contain precious metals (although there were some rare gold coins made for Jodhpur).
 Despite that, these Kutch coins aren’t terribly expensive — the one I bought on eBay was only about $15 or so.

-And, of course, there are a number of fantasy issues, tokens and commemoratives relating to Edward VIII.
+Of course, there are a number of fantasy issues, tokens and commemoratives relating to Edward VIII.
 He may not have been a long-reigning king or loyal subject of the crown he once wore, but he certainly lived an interesting life.
 No wonder he’s been such an object of fascination in the numismatic world.